Writeback Protocol

 )

-This must come BEFORE merkle_finalize.
-The Merkle tree is built over all thought records; if merkle_finalize runs first, the final reflection is not anchored, and the proof is incomplete.
+1. Ordering — this thought_record MUST come BEFORE merkle_finalize.
+The Merkle tree is built over all thought records for the session; if merkle_finalize runs first, the final reflection is not anchored, and the proof is incomplete.

 3.5 Finalize the Merkle tree